 Based on the operating system (OS) in use, the path for this software may vary on the installation CD.

-- 3 Select the file entitled "drw-x-x-x.npk," where xxxx represents the version number and platform, and click Open. - 4 To begin installation, click Install Plugin.
+- 3 Select the file entitled "drw-x-x-x.npk" for Windows or "drx-xxxx.npk" for Linux, where xxxx represents the version number and platform, and click Open. - 4 To begin installation, click Install Plugin.